How to Remove Primer from Car

 2. Gradually switch to finer grit discs for a seamless surface ready for repainting.

-Explore more about Vehicle Maintenance with this related post.
+Interested in more about Vehicle Maintenance?
+Here's an article you might find helpful.
 Buzzing Noise from Dashboard When Car is off

 Utilizing Power Tools: Tips And Techniques